umarcor/osvb/doc/apis/project/OSVDE.rst

 ..
 IMPORTANT::
   OSVDE is a proof of concept for prototyping the integration of multiple pieces in the OSVB.
   It is not actively developed *per se*, but used as an umbrella for pyVHDLModel, pyGHDL, pyCAPI, etc.
-  A practical usage of the features prototyped in OSVDE is found in :ghrepo:`Hardware Studio <umarcor/hwstudio>` (see :web:`umarcor.github.io/hwstudio/doc: Structure <umarcor.github.io/hwstudio/doc/#_structure>`).
+  A practical usage of the features prototyped in OSVDE is found in :gh:`Hardware Studio <umarcor/hwstudio>` (see :web:`umarcor.github.io/hwstudio/doc: Structure <umarcor.github.io/hwstudio/doc/#_structure>`).

 OSVDE is a GUI tool written in Python only, using :web:`tkinter <docs.python.org/3/library/tkinter.html>`, *the standard